sdicgdev/svg-icon-guidelines/README.md

 #The Demo

-This is intended to be a quick and dirty demo for adding a single icon to a project.
-After you have cloned this project locally, you can open up the index.html in your editor and complete the demo tasks using the process outlined below.
+This quick and dirty demo will teach you how to add a single icon to a project.
+After you have cloned this project locally, you can open up the ```index.html``` in your editor and complete the demo tasks using the process outlined below.
 Essentially, you copy an icon to the project, copy its path into the spritemap, then place a correctly formatted block of text in the markup.
 Hit me up on chat or email if you have any questions or to complain about my awful documentation skills. :)

 ##Adding a New Icon to the Project:
 1. Add new ```.svg``` to **assets/icons** folder (**ALWAYS** keep a pristine version in the project)
-2. open new icon ```.svg``` in text editor and COPY the main shape (path d="..." - ignore empty paths)
+2. Open new icon ```.svg``` in text editor and COPY the main shape (path d="..." - ignore empty paths)
 3. Open ```'spritemap.svg'``` file in text editor
-4. Duplicate the empty ```<symbol>``` element at the bottom of the ```<svg>``` block
+4. Duplicate the last ```<symbol>``` element at the bottom of the ```<svg>``` block
 5. PASTE the path you copied earlier and give it a unique id="" (leave the view-box alone and ignore the <g> tags, we are substituting <symbol> for reasons outlined here - http://css-tricks.com/svg-symbol-good-choice-icons/)
 6. paste this block in the html where you want to use the icon:
 ```